Manawatu rugby league team: Lion Red Cup

 In 1996 a Manawatu team was entered into the Lion Red Cup, replacing the Auckland Warriors' Colts.
 They were called the Manawatu Mustangs.
 This team was coached by Peter Sixtus.

 Bartercard Cup

 The Central Falcons were a franchise in the now defunct Bartercard Cup rugby league competition.
 They represented the Central North Island of New Zealand, playing home games in Palmerston North and Levin and were run by the Manawatu Rugby League.
 They were coached by former Kiwis international David Lomax.

 They entered the competition in 2002 alongside the Taranaki Wildcats.
 They had a close relationship with the New Zealand Army and its base at Waiouru.
 In 2006 two New Zealand Warriors were assigned to the club; Micheal Luck & Steve Price.

 Notable players included: Jesse Royal, Ricky Thorby and Russell Packer.

 The side never made the finals and in the final season collected the wooden spoon.
 The club's best result was in 2005 when it finished Ninth out of Twelve teams.

-Squad

-On 7 June 2015 the following players were selected to play Hawke's Bay: